what is ACCA

 • Future Trends and Scope

-The accounting field is a fast-changing branch; this is evident through new trends coming up concerning technology, sustainability, and regulatory compliance.
+The accounting field is a fast-changing branch.
+This is evident through new trends coming up concerning technology, sustainability, and regulatory compliance.
+The ACCA global body regularly updates the students on industry changes.
 ACCA qualification puts career individuals in positions where they can leverage emerging opportunities and assume key leadership positions within the industry.

 Conclusion